Boslen

+Boslen was previously signed to a joint venture deal between Capitol Music Group and Chaos Club Digital, a Vancouver-based record label and management group co-founded by Boslen's manager, Isaac Markinson.

+Early life

-The son of a Jamaican father and an indigenous Canadian mother, he was raised in Chilliwack.
+Corbin Nikk Bowen, the son of a Jamaican father and an indigenous Canadian mother, was born in Vancouver, British Columbia in 1999.
+He was raised in Chilliwack and would begin making music in 2020.

+Career

 He debuted in 2020 with the singles "Vultures" and "My Ways", before releasing his full-length debut album Dusk to Dawn in 2021.
-The album included a collaboration with Rascalz on the track "Note to the City".
+The album includes collaborations with Dro Kenji and Rascalz on the track eleven track mixtape.
 The Gonzo EP followed in 2022.

 In 2023, he participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.